glennmckechnie/YAMon-v4/README.md

 YAMon fetches the 2 main javascipt files from the parent site so I can't use my modified js/util4.0.js file.
 The existing html page doesn't know anything about my modified local version unless I turn off / bypass some hard coded URLs.

-To see the default configuration of YAMon in action, run your browsers inspector inspect(Q) for firefox,  and you'll see what's happening.
+To see the default configuration of YAMon in action, run your browsers inspector inspect(Q) for firefox - F12 key -,  and you'll see what's happening.
 No doubt configuring the code that way made sense when changes could be rolled out to everyone from a centrally controlled server - and while the server remains, there are no longer any code updates.
 (As an aside - Al C. deserves a medal for supporting so many installation types/models.
 The central server would have made that task easier instead of impossible.)

 That said, there is a config option "_doLocalFiles=1" that can be set in the config.file but the html page never reads/uses it, it's not implemented anywhere that I could find.
 I can't see the origins of that code, or if there was anything further to it.
 Thaty switch could be manually copied into the html page, but ease of configuration is alawys a better option.